Kiwi-Micro/Hexagon-TV/CONTRIBUTING.md

 - Write clear, concise commit messages.
 - Ensure all tests pass before submitting a pull request.
 - Make sure any changes you submit are tested properly!
 - Our IDE of choice for this project is VS Code.
-If you use another IDE, do not include any of the project settings with your commits.
+If you use another IDE, do not include any of the project settings with your commits, unless they are urgent!
 - If you are fixing a bug please make sure there is an issue open in the correct project regarding the bug you are working on.

 ---